The power of maps

 - At the top of the page, click Take Action.

-The story map scrolls to its final section, which lists real steps that you can take to help to address the humanitarian crisis described by the story map.
+The story scrolls to its final section, which lists real steps that you can take to help to address the humanitarian crisis described in the story.

 Sound decisions require sound data.
 But this data must also be presented in a way that makes sense.
 Maps offer intuitive visualizations that can communicate many stories more effectively than words and pictures alone.
 When maps tell stories, they become powerful tools to both educate and persuade.